 Why is a set location good for the FiLMLaB Script to Screen Competition?

 Having been to a total of four Willamette Writers Conferences now, I feel I have a little more insight into how this year’s conference played out.
 Granted, I didn’t have the benefit of being on the conference committee this year, so I didn’t stay at the hotel (which was more of a bummer than you might think); and I had other events going on that weekend and wasn’t able to attend every day, all day long… But I’m going to say it was a win.

 From what I’ve heard from other attendees, the energy was even more positive than it’s been in previous years.
-From what one volunteer said, it’s as if the other years gave her tools and skills to develop her writing, while this year showed her how to exploit and use those skills.
+One volunteer told me that it was as if the other years had given her the tools and skills to develop her writing, while this year showed her how to exploit and use those skills.

 What are the reasons why the Willamette Writers Conference 2013 worked so well?